jmmarreiros/jmwebsite/content/publication/2020_Lin_lt/index.md

 publication_types:
 - 2
 publishDate: "2020-09-23T00:00:00Z"
 summary: In this study we aimed to evaluate the impact of Quina Retouch on the maintenance of the edge angle on the Middle Paleolithic scrapers.
-By addressing this questions we also discuss pas human technological strategies and techniques to improve stone tool function and durability over time.
+By addressing this question we also discussed past human technological strategies and techniques to improve stone tool function and durability over time.
 tags:
 - Stone tool retouch
 - Quina Retouch